Round up your closest friends and family to enjoy a sizzling summer feast at one of the many fantastic outdoor barbecue sites across Hong Kong.

 Barbecue: You’re in luck!
 Choose from the Shui Long Wo, Kei Ling Han, Nai Chung, and Ma On Shan Village barbecue sites within Ma On Shan Country Park.
 Charcoal not provided.

-When it comes to outdoor barbecue spots in Hong Kong, there truly is something for everyone.
-Hong Kong literally has hundreds of spots.
+When it comes to outdoor barbecue spots in Hong Kong, there is something for everyone, with literally hundreds of spots.
 Please remember to take your rubbish home and follow current social distancing rules.
 Happy cooking!